-Aligning with our psychology for investment success (the journey as well as the destination).
+Aligning with our psychology for investment success (the journey and the destination).

 Simply Put – People hate losing money, more than they enjoy making money!

+This is a key pillar in our program design and strategy given that we manage funds for investors.
 This is called loss aversion or Prospect Theory (psychologist Dr. Daniel Kahneman won a Nobel Memorial Prize in Economics for his work on this subject).
-We have designed our entire business model around this concept as it relates to strategy selection.
 This theory boils down to a single basic concept:

 The perceived pain derived from a loss, hurts significantly more than the perceived pleasure derived from an equivalent gain.